Date: August 4-8, 2025

 We are interested in using population and quantitative genetics to understand past evolutionary processes, with a particular focus on human evolution and ancient DNA.
 Our projects include developing tests to detect patterns of ancient selection, creating methods to integrate functional and population genomic data, and inferring demographic parameters using present-day and archaic human genomes. website

-Our group develops statistical and computational methods for analysis of genomic data website
+My group develops statistical and computational methods for analysis of genomic data both for population genetics and medical genomics website

-The course will take place from Monday August 19 to Friday August 23rd 2024 at Biocenteret, Ole Maaloes Vej 5, 2200 Copenhagen N. All lectures and computer exercises will take place in room 4.0.02 (i.e. building 4, ground floor, room number 2).
+The course will take place from Monday August 4 to Friday August 8th 2025 at Biocenteret, Ole Maaloes Vej 5, 2200 Copenhagen N. All lectures and computer exercises will take place in room 4.0.24 (i.e. building 4, ground floor, room number 24).
 This includes research talks.
-You can enter the buiding from two sides as shown shown on this map.
-Laptop
+You can enter the building from two sides as shown shown on this map.

 The lecture will be based on a large amount of reading material (articles/notes) that should be read in advance - you can find them here once they are finalized (you will get an email with password).
 The slides used during the lectures will be made available right before the lectures.